Gabr1el20/holbertonschool-printf/README.md

 ## Content of the repository

-We were charged to deal with several format specifiers, with many more on the table as optional advanced tasks.

 The main files of this repository are the next ones:
 - `main.h`: Header file
 - `_printf.c`: Contains the `_printf` function